emmanuelkehinde/TwittaSave-Mobile/README.md

 - Copy the tweet url, paste it and tap the download button.

   or
+- Enable AutoListen from the app.
+Then select 'Copy link to tweet' from the tweet containing the video while TwittaSave handles the download for you.

+  or
 - Tap the share tweet option and select TwittaSave app, then tap the download button.

 ### How to Contribute